 - Work with experts, such as medical or accident reconstruction professionals, who can testify on your behalf.

-- In lieu of a settlement, your attorney can litigate your case, including delivering opening and closing statements, examining witnesses, and presenting evidence.
+- In lieu of a settlement, your attorney can litigate your case, including choosing a jury, delivering opening and closing statements, examining witnesses, and presenting evidence.